 What can I say about the Uffizi?
 Let’s start with the fact that it’s massive and houses a mind-boggling volume of Renaissance and European art from some of the biggest names in history.

 You can take a guided tour around the museum but it’s easy enough to visit on your own with or without an audio guide.
-I like this website, which provides a great overview of the museum and points out the major pieces of art to see if you don’t have the time or patience or interest to explore it all.
+The Uffizi website provides a great overview of the museum and points out the major pieces of art to see if you don’t have the time or patience or interest to explore it all.

 - The Birth of Venus by Botticelli – if you see only one work of art in the Uffizi, make it this one.